Vibration Measurement and Analysis to Circumvent Machine Failure: The Only Logical Choice

 Bearings

 For decades after the industrial revolution transformed the way goods were produced, facility leaders had a “run-to-failure” mentality in plant maintenance.
 At the time, machinery was large, slow running, and rugged, with basic control systems and instrumentation.
 Furthermore, the demands of production were not as onerous as they are today, and delays caused by downtime were less expensive and better tolerated by customers.
+As the equipment became more sophisticated, unplanned downtime evolved into a potential killer of profitability and competitive advantage.
+Consequently, identifying and repairing deteriorating equipment components became mission-critical.
+Vibration analysis was an effective way of identifying impending trouble.
+However, in the ensuing decades, the development of alternative approaches, such as motor current analysis, caused some organizational leaders to doubt whether vibration monitoring and analysis were still as valuable as in previous decades.
+At I-care, we are confident the answer to that question is “Yes.”

 After Decades of Work in This Area, the Experts at I-care are Certain Vibration Measurement Analysis is the Most Appropriate Choice

+The hard truth is that many potentially critical mechanical problems, such as bearing defects (which are often amplified by resonance), are only directly visible through vibration monitoring and analysis.
+Why is this so?
+Here’s the short answer.
 All rotating equipment vibrates, and as components begin to deteriorate or reach the end of their serviceable life, they vibrate more and in different ways.
 By monitoring and analyzing vibrations, qualified technicians can identify the recognized failure-mode indicators of wear and tear.
 This also enables them to assess the potential for future damage, if the condition were to continue before the problem is beyond repair.
+Key components for which vibration monitoring and analysis can detect problems include, but are not limited to the following:

 • Misalignment of major machine components such as shafts, as well as bent shafts;